Wileybot2004/TinkersCalc/README.md

 ---HOW TO USE---
-Download and extract the zip file and run the exe file
+Download The EXE file from releases and run it.

 ---how to edit---
 download the python file and open it in a code editor